manabu-hirano/logdrive/README.md

      BAD PASSWORD: is too simple
      Retype new password: [ ENTER "test" ]

-Then, execute benchmark script as follows.
+Then, run benchmark script as follows.

     # Copy original logdrive file
     [root@localhost tests]# cp /benchmark/preservation-vm-1.img /benchmark/preservation-vm-1.img.orig
     [root@localhost tests]# bash auto-runtest-VMs.sh
       [ THIS TAKES OVER TEN MINUTES ]

-You can check the results as CSV files in /benchmark/results/.
-If you need to execute further benchmark, edit auto-runtest-VMs.sh.
+Check the result in /benchmark/results/*.csv.
+If you need further complex benchmark, edit auto-runtest-VMs.sh.

 ### Preservation mode on virtual machines

 Typical steps to start and to shutdown virtual machines with LogDrive support as follows.

-First, you need to obtain the current UNIX time to restore the LogDrive after this test.
+First, check the current UNIX time to restore the LogDrive after this test.

     [root@localhost tests]# date +%s
     1521826741

-The above UNIX time will be needed to restore the previous state of the LogDrive database.
+The above UNIX time is needed to restore the previous state of the LogDrive database.

     [root@localhost tests]# xl create -c /benchmark/preservation-vm-1.postinstall.xl.cfg
     ...